 Before we look at the available options, first, let’s quickly talk about why it makes a lot of sense to rent your stuff.
 At first, you might think you don’t want other people using your property.
 That’s one factor you’ll need to consider, but the reasons listed below might be enough to convince you to give it a shot.

 - (Somewhat) Passive Income.
-When you’re renting things out, you’ll be making money by leveraging assets you already have (passive income), not by working more hours.
-You may need to put a little bit of time into the side hustle, but it’s not like you’re trading time for money.
+When renting things out, you’ll make money by leveraging assets you already have (passive income), not by working more hours.
+You may need to put a little time into the side hustle, but it’s not like you’re trading time for money.
 This can be a great fit if you have a tight schedule and limited extra time for more work.

 - Make Money Outside of a Job.
 Whether you have a job and need something extra, or you don’t have a job and want to make money from home, this could be a good fit.

 - Make Money from Things That Aren’t Being Used.
-By renting your stuff, you turn something not being used into an income-producing asset.
+By renting your stuff, you turn something unused into an income-producing asset.